9 Ways to Create the Best Learning Environment at Home

 - Be aware of the signs.
 Watch your child closely and try to determine how they show their anxiety.
 This can help you to catch any anxiety they are feeling early and manage it easier.
 Some examples of common symptoms include restlessness, trouble sleeping, and difficulty concentrating.

 - Incorporate non-electronic learning.
-The internet and social media do not help in minimizing our anxiety.
+The internet and social media do not help minimize our anxiety.
 Try to mix up how your child is learning by adding in activities that involve their hands.
 Do arts and crafts or encourage your child to go outside.